JayMartMedia/helpful-resources/Kafka.md

 Things to consider:
 - Data is homogeneous.
 If each consumer needs the same data, this is perfectly fine.
 But if some consumers need some portion of the data, and other consumers need a different portion, then it may be better to insert each bit of data in a queue for each consumer.

+# Kafka Connect

+Kafka Connect is an ecosystem of tools that can be used to connect databases, data sources, and more to a Kafka topic.
+Connectors can be used as producers and consumers.

+"Apache Kafka 101: Kafka Connect" by Confluent: https://youtu.be/J6adhl3wEj4